Abhinaya2296/SimplyFI/README.md

 5. If it is greater, increment count by 1
 6. Print the count

-Brief Explanation
+Brief Explanation:
 The above code works by taking the input of size and max value.
 Then we take a list of numbers and check if any number is greater than max value.
 If it is greater, then we increment count by 1.
 Finally we print the count.

-Concepts
+Concepts:
 To understand this code you should know following 2 concepts:
 1. List Comprehension
 2. Sorting

-Time Complexity
+Time Complexity:
 The time complexity of this code is O(n) where n is the number

 # code: